 - 1 stick cinnamon broken in three pieces

 - 1 teaspoon allspice ground

-- 150 gram sugar
+- ¾ cup sugar

-- 120 gram butter melted
+- 1 stick butter melted

-- When you put your baklava in the oven start making your syrup.
-When you combine the syrup with the baklava one of the two should be hot.
+- When you put your baklava in the oven, start making your syrup.
+When you combine the syrup with the baklava, one of the two should be hot.

 - Stir occasionally until the sugar is dissolved.

-- Boil for 10 minutes, stir occasionally.
+- Simmer for 10 minutes, stir occasionally.

-- Preheat the oven to moderate 350 degrees Fahrenheit (180 degrees Celsius).
+- Preheat the oven to moderate or 350 °F (180 °C).

-- Bake for approximately 30 minutes, remove from oven and cut again this time all the way through.
+- Bake for approximately 30 minutes, remove from oven and cut again, this time all the way through.

-- Continue baking for another 30 minutes, until the top is golden brown.
+- Continue baking for another 30 minutes until the top is golden brown.